bignerdranch/Deferred/README.md

 As a codebase or team using Deferred gets larger, it may become important to reduce repetition and noise.

-Deferred's abstractions can be extended using protocols. [`FutureType`](http://bignerdranch.github.io/Deferred/Protocols/FutureType.html) gives you all the power of the `Deferred` type on anything you build, and [`ExecutorType`](http://bignerdranch.github.io/Deferred/Protocols/ExecutorType.html) allows different asynchronous semantics in `upon`.
+Deferred's abstractions can be extended using protocols. [`FutureType`](http://bignerdranch.github.io/Deferred/Protocols/FutureType.html) gives you all the power of the `Deferred` type on anything you build.

 An example algorithm, included in Deferred, is the `IgnoringFuture`.
 Simply call `ignored()` to create a future that gets "filled" with `Void`: